nixworks/public/news/2013/03/13/README.md

 ##### Siumut
 ### [After her Siumut party wins the parliamentary election, Aleqa Hammond is set to become first female Prime Minister of Greenland. ](/news/2013/03/13/after-her-siumut-party-wins-the-parliamentary-election-aleqa-hammond-is-set-to-become-first-female-prime-minister-of-greenland.md)
-_Context: parliamentary election, Siumut, Prime Minister, Greenland, Aleqa Hammond_
+_Context: Aleqa Hammond, Prime Minister, parliamentary election, Greenland, Siumut_

 ##### Vatican City
 ### [Black smoke rises from the Vatican's Sistine Chapel, signalling that Roman Catholic Cardinals had not elected a new pope in the morning session of the second day of voting at their conclave. ](/news/2013/03/13/black-smoke-rises-from-the-vatican-s-sistine-chapel-signalling-that-roman-catholic-cardinals-had-not-elected-a-new-pope-in-the-morning-sess.md)